Dynamical System Analysis of Quintessence Models with Exponential Potential -- Revisited: MODEL

 The exponential potential for quintessence has been studied many times due to the fact that it has a motivation which comes from more fundamental theories \cite{copeland2} and in the context of dynamical system analysis it gives relatively much simpler equation sets more than any type of potential except the constant one.
 We will use the set \autoref{eq:dyn_sys} as the dynamical system which, unlike most of the literature, is expressed directly in terms of the density parameters for the first time, to our knowledge.
 Furthermore, instead of considering only one barotropic fluid with quintessence, both matter and radiation will be taken into account.
 Therefore, dynamical system will require three dimensional analysis that will also ensure to control whether it is compatible with standard Big Bang cosmology.

-To begin with, we will take potential in the form of $V \!(\phi)=V_{\!o} \, exp(-\alpha \kappa \phi) \,$ where $V_{\!o}$ and $\alpha$ are positive constants.
+To begin with, we will take potential in the form of $V \!(\phi) \!=\!
+V_{\!o} \, exp(-\alpha \kappa \phi) \,$ where $V_{\!o}$ and $\alpha$ are positive constants.
+We exclude negative values of $\alpha$ which cause discontinuity in solutions and therefore it is not possible to obtain even the standard cosmological evolution.
+In particular, discontinuity occurs in ($\Omega_m, \Omega_r$) plane and this can be seen directly from the third equation of set \autoref{eq:exp_pot_sys} since $\Omega_k$ decreases more rapidly with negative values of $\alpha$.
+Additionally, there is no critical point depending on $\alpha$.

 This kind of potential can give similar solutions behaving in a similar way to $\Lambda$CDM model depending on its parameter $\alpha$, and one of the purposes here is to determine a possible relation among $\alpha$ and other parameters of system with a range of application.

-First one should calculate the roll parameter in Eq.\autoref{eq:roll_tracker} for the given potential.
+First one should calculate the roll parameter in Eq. \autoref{eq:roll_tracker} for the given potential.
 In our case $\lambda$ is constant ($\alpha$) so that it is no longer a member of the equation set \autoref{eq:dyn_sys}.
 Then, the autonomous system for this model becomes

-where $\Omega_m$, $\Omega_r$, and $\Omega_k$ are chosen as independent variables and $\Omega_v$ is written in terms of them by using Eq.\autoref{eq:friedmann_setup}.
-Note that the third equation of the system contains square root term which causes discontinuity expressed in the previous section and corresponds to the source of singularity mentioned in \cite{qi}.
+where $\Omega_m$, $\Omega_r$, and $\Omega_k$ are chosen as independent variables and $\Omega_v$ is written in terms of them by using Eq. \autoref{eq:friedmann_setup}.
+Note that the third equation of the system contains square root term which causes discontinuity expressed in the previous section and corresponds to the source of singularity mentioned in Ref. \cite{qi}.
 Hence, this variable has to be treated carefully to obtain a continuous solution.
 It seems that analyzing the system by separating energy density parameter of quintessence into kinetic and potential terms turns out to be a good way of avoiding this kind of behavior by fixing $\Omega_k$ to an appropriate value today.

 \arraystretch{1.5}

 EoS parameter of quintessence approaches to $-1$ when potential term dominates over kinetic term as stated previously, that is, $\Omega_k$ has to be very small compared to $\Omega_v$ today.
 Then the purpose is to obtain the minimum value of $\omega_\phi$ provided that the solution is continuous, in other words $\Omega_k > 0$ at all times.